penseipublicidade/website/docs/controls/safearea.md

 ### `bottom`

 Whether to avoid system intrusions on the bottom side of the screen.

-Default is `True`.
+Defaults to `True`.

 ### `content`